-Students on The Cambridge Tradition can choose from over 40 academic and creative courses that are specially designed to make the most of Cambridge’s world-famous resources.
+Students at The Cambridge Tradition can choose from over 40 academic and creative courses that are specially designed to make the most of Cambridge’s world-famous resources.
 All courses are experiential.
 They typically involve museum visits and field trips, eminent guest speakers, project work, and more.
 Popular courses in recent years have included Aerospace Engineering, Astronomy and Astrophysics, Economics, and Medical Science.
 Descriptions for these are below, and you can follow the link to read more about all our courses.

 Aerospace Engineering is about the creation of aircraft and spacecraft – quite literally “rocket science!”
 Participants examine the disciplines most important to the industry, including aerodynamics, electronics, mechanics, operations systems, statistics, and thermodynamics.
 The course culminates with the replication of real design offices of either aircraft or spacecraft companies.
 Students go through every stage in the creation of a new vehicle, including aerodynamic profiling, engine sizing, and structural design.